 Instead of telling senior decision-makers that teams are “happy” or “unhappy”, surveys must do much more.

-They should connect what people working in an organistion are saying to real and actionable opportunities.
+They should connect what people working in an organisation are saying to real and actionable opportunities.
 This could be anything from stemming attrition, through to identifying areas that can boost productivity and prompt growth.

 “This is what makes asking at the right time important,” says Clark, adding, “It’s also critical to ask the right questions – questions that give senior leaders the insight they need to make effective change.”

 There must be a focus on asking fewer, better questions that are intrinsically aligned to positive business outcomes.
+This is the biggest pitfall when using pulse surveys.

 “Which means,” says Clark, “That you’re gathering information that helps to inform the best decision-making.
 And importantly, you’re also connecting the voice of an organisation’s people to leadership thinking.